async/await in TypeScript

 });

-In this above snippet, the withCache higher-order function adds caching capability to any async function that fetches data by ID.
+In the above snippet, the withCache higher-order function adds caching capability to any async function that fetches data by ID.
 If the same ID is requested multiple times within five seconds (the default TTL), the function returns the cached result instead of making another API call.
 This significantly reduces unnecessary network requests when the same employee data is needed multiple times in quick succession.

 Awaited typeAwaited is a utility type that models operations like await in async functions.
 It unwraps the resolved value of a promise, discarding the promise itself, and works recursively, thereby removing any nested promise layers.